redfish4ktc/maven-soapui-extension-plugin/README.md

 **Tests**

+SmartBear maven plugins have almost no tests.
+Have a look on the [soapui-maven-plugin-tester](https://github.com/SmartBear/soapui/tree/master/soapui-maven-plugin-tester).

-SmartBear implementation has no tests. maven-soapui-extension-plugin has both unit tests and high-level tests.
+maven-soapui-extension-plugin has both unit tests and high-level tests.
 These high-level tests are

   * executed with the maven-invoker-plugin, this means that these tests are runned with maven plugins on real soapui projects